zanncdwbl/zannc-Generalist/README.md

 ## Known Issues
-The zoom mod isn't working correctly during surface runs (zoom is being applied per room but at a lesser scale than user input).<br>
 Pom Slices from the shop don't seem to scale with Pom of Power changes.<br>
-Hammers can spwan in multiple doors at once.
+Hammers can spawn in multiple doors at once, poor implementation effectively.